strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 A successful consumer client is all about effectively receiving and processing data from Kafka topics.
 Just like with producers, the effectiveness of your consumer application depends on your specific use case and requirements, as well as the quality of the data provided by producers.

-Kafka's architecture and features make it a powerful platform for end-to-end data streaming.
+Kafka's architecture and features make it a powerful platform for real-time and scalable end-to-end data streaming.
 We hope the example [producer application](https://strimzi.io/blog/2023/10/03/kafka-producer-client-essentials/) and consumer application we've discussed in these posts have provided you with valuable insights into building a robust data pipeline for your real-time applications.
 Give them a try and see how they can unlock the full potential of Kafka for your data streaming needs.